-The blossoms, generally from zucchini plants, are mild and light, and they pick up the flavors of garlic wonderfully.
-Of course, they are prone to shrinkage, and so 6 to 8 blossoms works as a small side for one.
+The blossoms, generally from zucchini plants, are mild and light.
+They pick up the flavors of garlic wonderfully.
+Of course, they are prone to shrinkage.
+So 6 to 8 blossoms works as a small side for one.

 To make the blossoms stretch, consider adding them to a pizza after they’ve been sautéed in garlic.
 They go marvelously with caramelized onions, thinly sliced roasted potatoes, artichoke hearts, and a layer of cilantro basil pesto, marinara, or a combination of both.

 As per usual, I put them on a cornmeal crust, but any crust would do.

 I have a couple more ideas up my sleeves before squash blossom season is over (and that’s hard to manage since I’m mostly wearing tank tops these days).

 - 2 teaspoons organic canola oil